leondani95/web-scraping-coding-bat/README.md

-# web Scrapping Project - CodingBar
+# Web Scrapping Project - CodingBar

 This project is a web scraper for the [CodingBat](https://codingbat.com) website, designed to extract programming problems and related examples.
 It uses popular Python libraries such as `requests`, `BeautifulSoup`, and `fake_useragent`.